nanopay/workestrator/README.md

 ```

 When in production, it is highly recommended to use the authentication key.
-Add the environments to your Cloudfler Worker:
+Add the environments to your Cloudflare Worker:

 ```
 pnpm wrangler secret put AUTH_KEY